maiyum11/BTfinalProject/README.md

    - npm install react react-dom
    - npm install dotenv

-2. 2.
-Prepare Smart Contract and Deploy in the "game-assets" Directory:
+2. Prepare Smart Contract and Deploy in the "game-assets" Directory:
    - npx hardhat clear (to clear previous compiler)
    - npx hardhat node (to start hardhat node for the local network)
    - npx hardhat run scripts/deploy.js --network localhost (to deploy the smart contract using a script)

+3. Start NodeJS:
+   - npm start